RocketCommunicationsInc/astro-uxds/_content/components/slider.md

 **Use a slider:**

 - When users need to set defined, contiguous values (like volume or brightness), or a range of discrete values (like screen resolution).
-- To display abstracted values like “Low," Medium,” or “High.”
+- To display abstracted values like “Low," "Medium,” or “High.”
 - To reflect discrete numeric values by adding labels.
 - To give users immediate feedback on selection such as screen contrast.